biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

     instead so as to made the XML files annotated to requirements.
 -   Adjust the XML requirements and made attributes as optional if possible
+-   Checked that all Elements and Isotopes used in AminoAcidComposition.xml can be found in ElementMass.xml
+-   Add CookBook pages on how Net Charge and Instability Index are computed.
+-   Defined the standard and minimum XML files in the CookBook

 Skype call notes
 ----------------